justinbmcbride/DLA-Project/README.md

 ARCH= -gencode arch=compute_53,code=[sm_53,compute_53] \
 -gencode arch=compute_62,code=[sm_62,compute_62]
 ```
-* A traffic video for object identification was downloaded in 720p in mp4 format using this command : `youtube-dl -f 18 https://www.youtube.com/watch?v=wqctLW0Hb_0&feature=youtu.be`
+* A traffic video for object identification was downloaded from Youtube in in mp4 format using this command : `youtube-dl -f 18 https://www.youtube.com/watch?v=wqctLW0Hb_0&feature=youtu.be`

 * On the first run, the hardware/software setup could not run with the weights from the full model.
 See output below:
 ```